The Hague Storytelling Festival

 Thanks: Natalia Sliwowska, Jorik Amit Galama, Sabine Groenewegen

 Who wouldn’t know the two international storyteller friends of Amsterdam: Raphael and Sahand?
-They are great friends despite of the fact that they come from countries which are…not quite friends (Israel and Iran).
-Together they will conduct a workshop teaching the basics of storytelling.
-Because, you see, storytelling is it best when you have a strong connection to your chosen topic.
+They are great friends despite the fact that they come from countries which are…not quite friends (Israel and Iran).
+Sahand will be your workshop leader for this date.
+He will conduct a workshop teaching the basics of storytelling and talk about his own experiences.
+Because, you see, storytelling is at its best when you have a strong connection to your chosen topic.

-These professionals will teach you how to create a capturing story with engaging characters, based on YOUR OWN LIFE.
-They will show you how to find YOUR OWN WORDS and how to TELL YOUR STORY.
+A well-practiced professional, Sahand will teach you how to create a capturing story with engaging characters, based on YOUR OWN LIFE.
+He will show you how to find YOUR OWN WORDS and how to TELL YOUR STORY.

 For more info click here.